Rize: Climate

-Rize has a humid subtropical climate (Köppen: Cfa, Trewartha: Cf). and is vulnerable to storms coming off the Black Sea.
+Rize has a humid subtropical climate (Köppen: Cfa, Trewartha: Cf).
 However, as any mountainous region of Turkey, it is rich in climatic variety.
 The climate turns oceanic (Cfb) on the hillsides, continental (Dfb/Dc) and subarctic (Dfc/Eo) on the mountain slopes and in the yaylas, the highlands and highland plateaus.
-When the Köppen climate classification was being created, the city centre had a borderline oceanic-humid subtropical climate, falling just under the 22 C threshold for the hottest month of the year, yet climate change and global warming have contributed to its being classified as humid subtropical in recent decades.
+When the Köppen climate classification was being created, the city centre had a borderline oceanic-humid subtropical climate, falling just under the 22 C threshold for the hottest month of the year, yet climate change and global warming have contributed to the city being classified as humid subtropical in recent decades.

 The city's climate is defined by mild temperate conditions, with warm summers, cool winters and heavy rainfall year-round with a maximum in late autumn (October to December).
 The city has relatively few sunshine hours, lower than many stereotypically cloudy locations in Western Europe.
-Snowfall is occasional, but can be very heavy once it starts.
+Snowfall is somewhat common between the months of December and March, snowing for a week or two, and it can be heavy once it snows (this is due to the "lake-effect snow").
+The heaviest recorded snowfall in the city center was 187 cm (73.6 inches), recorded on 6 January 1942.
 The water temperature, typical for the Black Sea coast, is never too warm or cold, fluctuating between 8 and 20 C throughout the year.

 Economy and produce

 Historically, Rize grew oranges.
 However, weather destroyed the crops in the early 20th century, and the industry declined.
 The area also produced small amounts of manganese.

 Rize's economic structure is primarily based on its geographic location since it is in a very mountainous location, making industrial development impractical.
 Given the lack of rail transit, most goods have to travel by truck or ship, which makes exporting and importing difficult.
 Rize's primary trading partner is Trabzon, the most developed city of the northeast Black Sea region.
 Rize's main exports are agriculturally based; tea and kiwifruit are among its most popular commodities.
+In particular the state-owned tea company Çaykur is based in Rize.